 Our Railway Post Office No. 6516 was built for the Pennsylvania Railroad at their Altoona Shops in 1910 as part of class M70.
 It was rebuilt in 1935 with a baggage compartment and reclassified M70b.
 Between 1950 and 1953, fourteen M70 baggage cars were rebuilt into class BM70nb baggage-mail cars.

 It became part of the Penn Central fleet in 1968, and then entered work train service under Conrail in 1976.
 The interior was gutted for work train service and all mail-handing appliances were removed.
 It was subsequently purchased by the Rochester Refrigeration Corporation and stored at their Rockwood Place facility for many years.
 In 1994 the car was donated to the museum and was moved to Industry.

 This car is currently not open to the public.
 Currently the car is being cleaned out to be used as additional museum display space.
-Our long-term plan is to perform a cosmetic restoration and restore the car to traditional PRR paint and lettering.

 - Railway Post Office Car